eric-li18/modelweave/README.md

 - [ ] Structure the application in a more readable manner
 - [ ] Add error function equations, and weight calculations
 - [ ] Graph with lines not points
+- [ ] Animate the visualization of Voronoi Tesselation for 1-NN
+- [ ] Provide a section on the math behind it

 ## About
 This web-app was created using [streamlit](https://streamlit.io), [matplotlib](https://matplotlib.org),[sci-kit learn](https://scikit-learn.org/stable/), [pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org).
 It is currently a WIP with plans to add more features soon!